nezhprodigy/toyproblem3_1/README.md

 Net Salary: 54000

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MOZILLA PUBLIC LICENSE - see the LICENSE file for details.

 Please note that this is just a sample README.md file, and you should modify it to suit your specific needs.
 If you need further assistance, feel free to ask!